ricochet-anr/2024_eusipco_tutorial_bivariate_signal_processing/Readme.md

 This tutorial aims at providing insights into the specificity of the bivariate signal processing and its deep connections with the physics of polarization.
 Emphasis on the geometric interpretation of bivariate signal processing will be made and illustrated with tutorial examples based on the BiSPy toolbox.
 </details>

 # Notebooks
+Numerical experiments are provided troughout the tutorial thanks to the python package [BiSPy](https://github.com/jflamant/bispy).
+If you use ``pip`` the package (and its dependencies) can be simply installed from PyPi using ``pip install bispy-polar``.

 In the folder ``notebooks/`` you'll find three companion notebooks for the tutorial.
 They are designed to run online in Google Colab.
 You can also download them and run them locally if you prefer.